corescript-lang/docs/README.md

 to `goto` to the place where `:top` was called, and thus the cycle continues.

 *In the web editor, type "slow" into the terminal to turn on slowmode.
-This will allow recursive thingies to work without crashing your page.*
+This will allow recursive things to work without crashing your page.*

+# Functions
-# Math functions
+## Math
 In programming, you will at one point need to use math.
 Whether it is adding +1, or calculating the chances you will win
 the lottery, programming would be useless without it.